zypherson/asylum-hrf-fe-starter/tickets/3_thirdTicket.md

 ### Relevant Guides

-The following guide from Auth0 will show you how to proceed from start to finish: `https://auth0.com/docs/libraries/auth0-react/`.
+The following guide from Auth0 will show you how to proceed from start to finish: [Auth0 Docs Guide](https://auth0.com/docs/libraries/auth0-react/).

 ### Guidance